Managing a home

 If you’ve been the legal owner of a leasehold house for at least two years, you can request the freeholder to follow a formal procedure with strict timescales or informally ask if they’re willing to sell the freehold.
 The latter option can help save you money and time.
 If you don’t agree the terms and price, try the formal route.

-In both cases, you’ll need the support of a conveyancer who can guide you through the process and help you purchase the freehold as soon as possible.
+In both cases, you’ll need the support of a freehold conveyancing specialist who can guide you through the process and help you purchase the freehold as soon as possible.

 Is it worth buying a freehold?